threepointone/sunilpai-dev/src/content/post/venture-theory.md

 _(This isn't a partiicularly unique theory; tbh I'm just cribbing from [Andreas](https://klinger.io/posts/how-i-make-investment-decisions), but it's still my take, and I think I'm right.)_

 Hello, tech founder.
-You're probably here because you're thinking about raising a seed/pre-seed round from Venture Capitalists.
-I'm going to tell you how I think about the venture capital ladder, and how I think you should think about it too.
+You're probably thinking about raising a seed/pre-seed round from Venture Capitalists.
+This is my theory for how to do it.

 There are 3 Things you need to have: Insight, Credentials, and Execution.